wp-plugins/floating-social-media-icon/readme.txt

 	NOTE: This video is old version video.
 Check Screenshots for New Settings Page Option Preview.

-After Installation,Dont Forgot to Cast Your Vote on Combatibility :) Thanks for trying...
+After Installation,Dont Forgot to Cast Your Vote on Compatibility :) Thanks for trying...

 == Frequently Asked Questions ==